OmarShawky1/ACU/README.md

 For a full comparison between ACU and other servers, online communities, paid boot camps and real universities, Check [ACU Comparison](./ACU-Mind-Map-Explanation.md#acu-comparison).

-ACU is looking to expand current services to support everything like real universities.
-This can only be done via each member's contribution, suggestions, and services.
-Community is built on a single principle, "Those Who want help, give help"; Beneficiaries from such services shall try, with all they have, to support and contribute back to the community.
+Community is built on a single principle, "Those Who want help, give help"; Beneficiaries from such services shall support and contribute back to the community.
+Currently, almost all services in the Mind Map are limited to Trusted members (@Trusted) on the server.
+You can be @Trusted by contributing to the community.
+Think of being a student as an "Interview", each question or help tells @Trusted more about you until one of them admits you as @Trusted.

-Currently, almost all services in the Mind Map are limited to Trusted members on the server.
-But don't worry, because you can be @Trusted by contributing to the community.
+ACU Resources are mainly composed of three main resources (OSSU, CS Fundamentals, and Big N SE Roadmaps) utilizing suggestions from Software Engineer Pioneers, and other reliable sources.
+(Check [ACU Mind Map Explanation](./ACU-Mind-Map-Explanation.md) for details)

 Finally, if you like the server/repository, share it or invite your acquaintances and colleagues.
 You will benefit directly and indirectly; your tutor, coach, mentor or study buddy might be your colleague you invited or a person that your colleague invited.
 Try to share it on your FB, class group (E.g., WhatsApp group).
 If you can ask someone popular to share this group; Do it.